 - Before you take a hike, discover the world of old-growth coast redwood forests, and what lives high up the branches – eagles, spotted owls, salamanders, woodpeckers, bats, and on the forest floor, banana slugs.
 (Picture book)

-- And the end of the book, see the actual size of a redwood tree seed, that will grow into the world’s tallest tree.
+- And the end of the book, see the actual size of a redwood tree seed.

 - The Redwood Forests by Lisa Bullard.